-On the back of each book, you will find the phase and step for each book and some blurb on the content.
+On the back of each book, you will find the phase and week for each book and some blurb on the content.
 The blurb is not decodable.
 It is just meant for the adult to read to the child.

 Finally, before starting the book with a child, we recommend looking at the focus page.
-On this page you will find all new graphemes and tricky words that have been learned in that step.
-Most of these will feature in the book so it is important to review them with the child before starting the new book.
-Some steps, there is no focus page because no new graphemes have been learned.
+On this page you will find all new graphemes and tricky words that have been learnt that week.

+Most of these will feature in the book so it is important to revise them with the child before starting the new book.
+Some weeks, there is no focus page because no new graphemes have been learnt that week.